Chippewa will once again host “Playoffs on the Patios”

 Chippewa Street will be closed to traffic from 1 p.m. – 11:30 p.m. from Franklin Street to the Buffalo Tap House as crews set up additional dining tables, chairs, and two large LED televisions.

-Gates open at 5:30 p.m.
+Gates open at 5:30 p.m. and the event goes until 10 p.m.
 Tables are limited and reservations are required.
 You must be 21 years of age or older for admittance.
 To reserve a table, email reservations@recroombuffalo.com or text 716-939-1279.

 The event was created as part of Reopen Buffalo for a safe socially distant way for fans to enjoy the game and to assist small businesses in the City of Buffalo during the COVID-19 pandemic.